daveWid/cactus/README.md

 # Cactus

-Cactus is a ORM based on the DataMapper library for PHP 5.3+
+Cactus is a ORM based on the DataMapper pattern for PHP 5.3+

 ## Example

 We will walk through a quick example on how to use Cactus.
-First we will start with a table called `user` that we will builder our example around.
+First we will start with a table called `user` that we will build our example around.

 ``` sql
 CREATE TABLE IF NOT EXISTS `user` (